Battle of Badon: Location

 Though academics have never reached any consensus, Mount Badon’s location has traditionally been sited in the hills around Bath, most notably at Bathampton Down.
 Tim and Annette Burkitt have proposed Caer Badden (Aquae Sulis; now Bath, Somerset), some 20 miles northeast of the Roman mines at Charterhouse, on the basis of the Welsh Annals as well as archaeological and toponymic evidence.

-Susan Hirst, Geoffrey Ashe and Michael Wood argue for the site of Liddington Castle on the hill above Badbury (Old English: Baddan byrig) in Wiltshire.
-This site commands The Ridgeway, which connects the River Thames with the River Avon and River Severn beyond.
+Susan Hirst, Geoffrey Ashe and Michael Wood argue for the site of Liddington Castle on the hill above Badbury (Old English: Baddan byrig) in Wiltshire west of Swindon.
+This site, an Iron Age hill fort with signs of sub-Roman occupation, commands The Ridgeway, which connects the River Thames with the River Avon and River Severn beyond.
+From a very different etymological approach, Andrew Breeze also put forward a site near Swindon: arguing that Badon must be etymologically Brythonic rather than English (thus eliminating Bath from consideration as its name is entirely Germanic) and that Gildas's toponym (Badonici Montis) is a corruption of Bradonici Montis, Breeze posits Ringsbury Camp near Braydon northwest of Swindon as the site of the battle.

 The similarly named Badbury Rings in Dorset have also been argued to be the location of the battle.
 David Cooper agrees that this is the most likely site and has provided the most comprehensive analysis of the battle available to date.

-Andrew Breeze has argued that Badon must be etymologically Brittonic rather than English (thus eliminating Bath from consideration as its name is entirely Germanic), and that the toponym as given by Gildas (Badonici Montis) is a misprint of Bradonici Montis, based on known Celtic placenames in Wales and Cornwall.
-Breeze posits Ringsbury Camp near Braydon in Wiltshire as the site of the battle.